Designing Underactuated Graspers with Dynamically Variable Geometry Using Potential Energy Map Based Analysis: DISCUSSION

-We also investigated how the number of caging and tip prehension grasps changed as a function of $\mu_{s}$ and $r$ (see Fig. \ref{fig: tipVsCage}).
-As expected, the number of caging grasps decreased (and the number of tip prehension grasps increased) as the object size increased.
-A larger object suggests fewer caging grasp configurations as the fingers may not be long enough to favorably position themselves around the object.
-Additionally, as $\mu_{s}$ increased the number of tip prehension grasps increased and the number of caging grasps seemed to decrease.
-Friction resists an object from being pulled in completely, even when the contact normals point toward the palm, since \eqref{eq: contactWrenchHull} will be satisfied for more points in $\mathcal{P}_j$ as $\mu_{s}$ increases.
-Additionally, sufficient friction permits more tip prehension grasps even when the the contact normals are directed away from the palm.
-Representative designs that focus on caging, tip prehension, and a compromise between the two for an object with $r=0.4$ and $\mu_s = 1.0$ can be seen in Fig. \ref{fig: tipVsCage}.
+An investigation into how the number of caging and tip prehension grasps changed as a function of $\mu_{s}$ and $r$ was performed (see Fig.~\ref{figure: caging vs. tip prehension}).
+As expected, the number of caging grasps decreased (and the number of tip prehension grasps increased) as the part size increased.
+A larger part suggests fewer caging grasp configurations, as the fingers may not be long enough to favorably position themselves around the part.
+Additionally, as $\mu_{s}$ increased, the number of tip prehension grasps increased and the number of caging grasps seemed to decrease.
+Friction prevents a part from being pulled in completely, even when the contact normals point toward the palm, since~\eqref{eq: contact force hull} will be satisfied for more points in $\mathcal{P}_j$ as $\mu_{s}$ increases.
+Additionally, sufficient friction permits more tip prehension grasps even when the contact normals are directed away from the palm.
+Representative designs that focus on caging, tip prehension, and a compromise between the two for a part with $r=0.4$ and $\mu_s = 1.0$ can be seen in Fig.~\ref{figure: caging vs. tip prehension}.
 The designs with more of a focus on caging had a larger transmission ratio ($R$), longer finger lengths ($l_1$ and $l_2$), and a wider palm width ($w$) compared to those with a focus on tip prehension grasps.
-This is in line with the trends noted in the previously section from Fig. \ref{fig: cagingDesigns}.
+This is consistent with the trends from Fig.~\ref{figure: caging vs. tip prehension}.